cagranados/cagranados.github.io/index.md

 ## Welcome to my website
 I am a Ph.D. candidate in Economics at the [University of Washington](https://econ.washington.edu)

 My main areas of research are International Macroeconomics and International Finance.
 I am also very interested in applied econometrics and Macroeconomics in general.
 In my current research projects I study how to implement macroprudential policies in emerging economies.
+TBA

 # Research